 The idea was that the URG flag would be set, with a pointer to the last byte of urgent data (set in the urgent pointer field of the TCP header) and prioritizes that data; the rest of the data in the segment is treated as normal priority data.
 Typically, the PSH flag is also set because the data being sent, is urgent, and shouldn’t wait around for the segment to be full before entering a queue for dispatch.

-Per Stevens, (Section 20.8) there are differing implementations of the URG flag and a bifurcation as to urgent data and out-of-band management.
+Per Stevens, (Section 20.8) who writes about TCP flags, there are differing implementations of the URG flag and a bifurcation as to urgent data and out-of-band management.
 To that end, finding a compliant packet trace has been elusive.